 4. Empirical Project

 Students must complete an applied time series econometrics study of an economic or financial relationship and answer a research question that they pose.
 The maximum length of the final version of the project is 15 pages + references + appendix.
-Students must replicate the following paper:
+Students must replicate one of the following papers:

 The project is divided in three parts: A, B, and C.

-Project Part A (due date: Monday 25 Aug 2014): Must contain the abstract and data description
+Project Part A: Must contain the abstract and data description